Novamac apples were introduced in 1978 and developed at the AAFC Kentville Research and Development Centre in Nova Scotia.

 Growth Habits and Disease Resistance: Bred for the organic gardener with dependable yields.
 Grafted onto hardy dwarf rootstock.
 Resistant to canker, mildew, and fire blight, and very resistant to scab and cedar rust.

 Pollination: Requires a pollinator of a different apple variety that blooms around the same time.
 This variety flowers LATE.

-Storage: Keeps a few months when stored in cool AND humid conditions such as a cellar or refrigerator.
+Storage: Apples keep a few months when stored in cool AND humid conditions such as a cellar or refrigerator.

 Size including roots: 1 year grade 100-200 cm whip

 NOTE: Apple trees cannot be shipped to B.C.

 Available: Spring April 2023